 Model-based reinforcement learning (RL) has proven to be a data efficient approach for learning control tasks but is difficult to utilize in domains with complex observations such as images.
-In this paper, we present a method for learning representations that are suitable for iterative model-based policy improvement, in that these representations are optimized for inferring simple dynamics and cost models given data from the current policy.
+In this paper, we present a method for learning representations that are suitable for iterative model-based policy improvement, even when the underlying dynamical system has complex dynamics and image observations, in that these representations are optimized for inferring simple dynamics and cost models given data from the current policy.
 This enables a model-based RL method based on the linear-quadratic regulator (LQR) to be used for systems with image observations.
-We evaluate our approach on a suite of robotics tasks, including manipulation tasks on a real Sawyer robot arm directly from images, and we find that our method results in better final performance than other model-based RL methods while being significantly more efficient than model-free RL.
+We evaluate our approach on a range of robotics tasks, including manipulation with a real-world robotic arm directly from images.
+We find that our method produces substantially better final performance than other model-based RL methods while being significantly more efficient than model-free RL.

 As a comparison to a state-of-the-art model-based method that has been successful in real-world image-based domains, we evaluate deep visual foresight, which learns pixel space models and does not utilize representation learning.
 We find that this method can make progress but ultimately is not able to solve the two harder tasks even with more data than what we use for our method and even with a much smaller model.
 This highlights our method's data efficiency, as we use about two hours of robot data compared to days or weeks of data as in this prior work.
 The x-axes in the plots show that we further reduce the total data requirements of our method by about a factor of two by pretraining and transferring a shared representation and global model.

 Sawyer pushing.
 We also experiment with the Sawyer arm learning to push a mug onto a white coaster, where we again use 64-by-64-by-3 images with no auxiliary information.
-Furthermore, we set up this task with only sparse binary rewards that indicate whether the mug is on top of the coaster, which is provided by a human.
-Despite the additional challenge of sparse rewards, our method learns a successful policy in about an hour of interaction time.
+Furthermore, we set up this task with only sparse binary rewards that indicate whether the mug is on top of the coaster, which are provided by a human labeler.
+Despite the additional challenge of sparse rewards, our method learns a successful policy in about an hour of interaction time as detailed below.
 Deep visual foresight performs worse than our method with a comparable amount of data, again even when using a downsized model.

 Left: our method is successful at learning this task from sparse rewards with about an hour of data collection.
 Deep visual foresight trained with a comparable amount of data can sometimes solve the task as shown in the video on the right, but the final performance is much more variable.
 Center: visualizing example end states from rolling out our policy after 200 (top), 230 (middle) and 260 (bottom) trajectories.